-The primary purpose of the reformed CFP emerging in 2012 must be to secure environmentally and socially sustainable fisheries in Community waters and wherever else EU fleets are active.
-In order to reach this, environmental objectives must be enshrined in the new Basic Regulation and be given priority over all other objectives as a prerequisite to achieving social and economic sustainability.
+The primary purpose of the CFP that will emerge from the current review in 2012 must be to obtain environmentally and socially sustainable fisheries in Community waters and wherever else EU fleets are active.

+Environmental objectives must be enshrined in the new Basic Regulation, and give precedence over all other objectives, as a prerequisite to achieving social and economic sustainability.

-The precautionary approach and the ecosystem-based approach, mentioned in the current CFP, must underpin any future policy.
+The precautionary approach and the ecosystem approach, mentioned in the current CFP, must form the backbone of the basic principles underpinning any future policy.
 In particular, they must be defined in an operational manner and be applied routinely in fisheries management.